-To learn more about living in North Cyprus in retirement, how much it costs, the paperwork involved, visit our Retiring To North Cyprus guide.
+To learn more about living in North Cyprus in retirement, how much it costs and the paperwork involved, visit our Retiring To North Cyprus guide.

 9. Turkey – one of the best value-for-money destinations

 Speaking of Turkish jurisdiction, Turkey itself is next on the list.
-It’s a great option for retirees because there’s no tax on pension, and the cost of living is super low.
+It’s a great option for retirees because there’s no tax on pensions, and the cost of living is super low.

 A property can cost as little as $35,000 for a 2-bed apartment in Antalya, although a nicer apartment in the same area is around $106,000.
 However, buying $250,000 worth of property gets you a full Turkish passport, making it an attractive option for expats.
 You can find more details on this in our Buying A Property In Turkey guide.

 The weather is good, as you’ll know if you’ve been there on holiday.
 The country is rich in natural beauty with some places being simply breathtaking.